prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 ### Known Problems

 1. **Dependency conflicts**: Prometheus exporters and OpenTelemetry collector-contrib use different dependency versions.
-Building a distribution with both may require dependency alignment or replace directives.
+Building a distribution with both may require dependency alignment or replace directives in the OCB yaml file.

 2. **Scope of adoption**: It's unclear how many Prometheus exporters will adopt these interfaces.
 The proposal targets exporters in the `prometheus` and `prometheus-community` GitHub organizations initially.